Revisiting Pre-trained Language Models for Vulnerability Detection: Introduction

-To ensure the comprehensiveness and representativeness of the evaluation, we evaluate 17 PLMs with parameter sizes ranging from millions to billions, covering a variety of model architectures.
+To ensure the comprehensiveness and representativeness of the evaluation, we evaluate 18 PLMs with parameter sizes ranging from millions to billions, covering a variety of model architectures.
 All models have been specifically pre-trained on code structure-aware tasks or exposed to large-scale code corpora, making their evaluation on VD tasks particularly relevant and competitive.
 Standing out from other existing evaluation efforts, we comprehensively compare PLMs' performance using two model adaptation techniques: fine-tuning and prompt engineering.
 Specifically, we fully fine-tune small language models (i.e., BERT series and CodeT5), while applying LoRA for partial fine-tuning of LLMs with up to 34B parameters.
 For prompting engineering, we adopt both zero-shot and few-shot prompting.
 Within each prompt setting, in addition to raw code functions, we introduce three types of structural and semantic-aware prompts: flattened abstract syntax tree, code with API calls, and code with data flow.
 These prompts embed structural information and dependencies within the code, guiding PLMs to better analyze vulnerabilities.
-Further, we evaluate the performance of PLMs on out-of-distribution data and test data under various perturbations (i.e., normalization, abstraction, semantic-preserving transformations) to examine their generalizability and robustness in practical applications.
+We also introduce the existing state-of-the-art (SOTA) reasoning model, GPT-5 Mini, to explore the improvements that Chain-of-Thoughts (CoT) brings to VD.
+Furthermore, we evaluate the performance of PLMs on out-of-distribution data and test data under various perturbations (i.e., normalization, abstraction, semantic-preserving transformations) to examine their generalizability and robustness in practical applications.